Restic vs Borg

 Common questions.

 Restic.
 The setup is simpler, the documentation is clearer, and the mental model (repository, snapshot, password) is easier to reason about.
-Borg has more knobs but that also means more to go wrong.
+Borg has more knobs which means more to learn and more to go wrong.

 Not natively.
-Borg requires a POSIX environment, so Windows users need WSL.
-Restic has a native Windows binary and works without WSL.
+Borg requires a POSIX environment, so Windows users need WSL and accept rough edges around path handling and permissions.
+Restic has a native Windows binary that works without WSL.

 Get started today